Home » Career Resources » Career Articles and Guides » Career Management » Six Steps To Getting Ahead in...

 2. Effective Time Management

 Effective time management boils down to setting specific goals and meeting them.
 Plan ahead both in macro terms and micro terms.
 Set deadlines for projects and then break the projects up into individual milestones with separate deadlines which you can tick off as you accomplish them.
 Delegate along the way.
-Dina in graphics for example may be better equipped to draw those Excel charts and make them visually appealing than you, so allocate that particular microtask to her.
+Dina in graphics, for example, may be better equipped to draw those Excel charts and make them visually appealing than you, so allocate that particular microtask to her.
 Make your deadlines reasonable and aim to overdeliver rather than overpromise.
 It is always better to have some slack time at the end of a project to check for detail and presentation rather than have to rush the next item on your agenda.

 You will find that this kind of planning is so attractive that it will spill over into your personal life.
 Little Johnny's life will be so much fuller when you see how many activities you can schedule for him on paper and when you can allocate that half hour between your lunch break and that meeting to paying him a surprise icecream visit at school.
 You will also find yourself scheduling more 'fun' and 'relaxing' activities for yourself when you take control of your time by planning ahead.